Potential for the discovery of the protophobic boson at the STCF: Anomalies in e+e- pair creation in nuclear decays

-A follow up experiment was performed at the 5MV Van de Graaff accelerator at ATOMKI~\cite{Krasznahorkay:2015iga,Krasznahorkay:2017bwh}.
+A follow up experiment was performed at the \reftwo{\SI{5}{MV}} Van de Graaff accelerator at ATOMKI~\cite{Krasznahorkay:2015iga,Krasznahorkay:2017bwh}.
 The first of these experiments focussed on the same M1 decay of~\(^8\)Be.
-This experiment did not find any substantial excess in the \SI{17.6}{MeV} isovector transition but did find a discrepancy in the \SI{18.5}{MeV} isoscalar transition at 6.8\(\sigma\).
-The anomaly was explained by invoking an exotic boson with a fitted mass of \(16.70\pm0.35\pm0.50\) MeV.
+This experiment did not find any substantial excess in the \SI{17.6}{MeV} isovector transition but did find a discrepancy in the \SI{18.5}{MeV} isoscalar transition at \reftwo{6.8~\(\sigma\)}.
+The anomaly \reftwo{could be} explained by invoking an exotic boson with a fitted mass of \(16.70\pm0.35\pm0.50\) MeV.

-Not only the\(~^8\)Be system, such an anomaly was found in\(~^3\)H\((p,\gamma)^4\)He reactions as well~\cite{Krasznahorkay:2021joi}, in an experiment performed at the 2 MV Tandetron accelerator at ATOMKI\@.
-The peak in the angular correlation spectrum at a large angle, 115\(^\circ\), was explained by the creation and the subsequent decay of a light particle during the proton capture process to the ground state of the\(~^4\)He nucleus.
-The significance of the discrepancy varied between 6.6\(\sigma\) to \(8.9\sigma\) for varying proton beam energies.
+\reftwo{Apart from the}\(~^8\)Be system, such an anomaly was found in\(~^3\)H\((p,\gamma)^4\)He reactions as well~\cite{Krasznahorkay:2021joi}, in an experiment performed at the 2 MV Tandetron accelerator at ATOMKI\@.
+The peak in the angular correlation spectrum at a large angle, 115\(^\circ\), \reftwo{could be} explained by the creation and the subsequent decay of a light particle during the proton capture process to the ground state of the\(~^4\)He nucleus.
+The significance of the discrepancy varied between \reftwo{6.6~\(\sigma\) to \(8.9~\sigma\)} for varying proton beam energies.
 The averaged value of the fitted mass of the exotic was found to be \(16.94\pm0.12\pm0.21\) MeV.

-Further support for the existence of the exotic boson came from the E1 decay of the \SI{17.2}{MeV} level of\(~^{12}\)C. The correlation in the angular distribution, around 155--160\(^\circ\), was found in the E1 ground state decay of the \SI{17.2}{MeV} \(1^-\to0^+\) transition of\(~^{12}\)C. This established the vectorial nature of the couplings of the exotic~\cite{Feng:2020mbt}, the mass of which was fitted to be \(17.03\pm0.11\pm0.20\) MeV.
-For different beam energies, the confidence for the fitted mass ranged from 3\(\sigma\) to 8\(\sigma\).
+Further support for the existence of the exotic boson came from the E1 decay of the \SI{17.2}{MeV} level of\(~^{12}\)C. The correlation in the angular distribution, around 155--160\(^\circ\), was found in the E1 \reftwo{to} ground state decay of the \SI{17.2}{MeV} \(1^-\to0^+\) transition of\(~^{12}\)C. \reftwo{The mass of the corresponding exotic~\cite{Feng:2020mbt}---which could explain the anomaly---}was fitted to be \(17.03\pm0.11\pm0.20\) MeV.
+For different beam energies, the confidence for the fitted mass ranged from \reftwo{3~\(\sigma\) to 8~\(\sigma\)}.

 The results at the ATOMKI accelerators were cross-checked at the 5SDH-2 Pelletron accelerator at the VNU University of Science at Hanoi, Vietnam~\cite{Anh:2024req}.
-The same\(~^8\)Be system was studied and the same excess in the angular separation of the \(e^+e^-\) was found at around \(135^\circ\), at a significance greater than \(4\sigma\).
-The fitted mass of the exotic boson explaining the excess was found to be \(16.66\pm0.47\pm0.35\) MeV.
+The same\(~^8\)Be system was studied and the same excess in the angular separation of the \(e^+e^-\) was found at around \(135^\circ\), at a significance greater than \reftwo{\(4~ \sigma\)}.
+The fitted mass of the exotic boson that could explain the excess was found to be \(16.66\pm0.47\pm0.35\) MeV.